-Description The low byte of the program code (last page) addressed by the table pointer (TBLP) is moved to the specified Data Memory and the high byte moved to TBLH.
+Description The low byte of the program code (last page) addressed by the table pointer (TBLP) is

-Operation $[m] \leftarrow program \ code \ (low \ byte)$
+Operation $[m] \leftarrow program code (low byte)$

 TBLH ← program code (high byte)

 XOR A,[m] Logical XOR Data Memory to ACC

 Description Data in the Accumulator and the specified Data Memory perform a bitwise logical XOR operation.
 The result is stored in the Accumulator.